llmrb/llm/README.md

 > responses API is available in the [docs/](docs/OPENAI.md#responses)
 > directory.

-The following example enables lazy mode for a [LLM::Bot](https://0x1eef.github.io/x/llm.rb/LLM/Bot.html) object by entering into a conversation where messages are buffered and sent to the provider on-demand.
+The following example enables lazy mode for an instance of [LLM::Bot](https://0x1eef.github.io/x/llm.rb/LLM/Bot.html) by entering into a conversation where messages are buffered and sent to the provider on-demand.
 Both lazy and non-lazy conversations maintain a message thread that can be reused as context throughout a conversation.
 The example uses the stateless chat completions API